 The Company finances its activities by raising capital in the equity markets and has no regular source of revenue or cash flow.
-The Company is dependent upon its ability to obtain the necessary equity financing to generate sufficient amounts of cash and cash equivalents, in the short and long term to meet its obligations as they become due and finance its exploration programs.
-Certain mineral tenures could be sold for cash as well.
+The Company is dependent upon its ability to obtain the necessary financing to generate enough cash and cash equivalents, in the short and long term to meet its obligations as they become due and finance its exploration programs.
+Certain mineral tenures may be sold for cash as well.

 The consolidated financial statements have been prepared on a going concern basis which assumes that the Company will be able realize its assets and discharge its liabilities in the normal course of business for the foreseeable future.
-The continuing operations of the Company are dependent upon its ability to continue to raise adequate financing and to commence operations in the future.
-The Company has an interest in properties proximal to the proposed location in north western Argentina of a copper mine.
 Management believes that a future sale of properties in this area is possible and that a sale, after costs and taxes, would result in liquidity to the Company.
 The consolidated financial statements do not give effect to adjustments that would be necessary should the Company be unable to continue as a going concern and therefore be required to realize its assets and liquidate its liabilities and commitments in other than the normal course of business.
 Such adjustments could be material.

-As at November 30, 2017, the Company has incurred cumulative losses of \$26,673,152 and a negative working capital of \$404,610.
-During the year ended November 30, 2017, the cash balance decreased by \$403,991 (2016 - increased by \$694,925).
-Cash used in operating activities was \$1,136,129 (2016 - \$967,567).
-The decrease in cash balance was mainly attributed to an increase in cash used in operating activities as a result of exploration expense paid on behalf of Regberg with an outstanding balance of \$300,125 at November 30, 2017 (2016 - \$Ni), and a net cash outflow to related parties of \$176,644 (2016 - cash inflow of \$106,123).
-During the year ended November 30, 2017, the Company received \$400,000 cash from the disposal of Toodoggone property, and invested \$462,382 in the Argentina Entities (2016 - \$Ni) and \$787,016 (2016 - \$109,595) in exploration and evaluation assets.
-The Company received net proceeds of \$1,389,079 (2016 - \$1,670,479) from the issuance of shares and warrants, and \$200,000 (2016 - \$Ni) loans from related parties.
+As at November 30, 2018, the Company has incurred cumulative losses of \$27,482,985 and a negative working capital of \$788,193.
+During the year ended November 30, 2018, the cash balance decreased by \$165,491 (2017 - \$403,991).
+Cash used in operating activities was \$504,982 (2017 - \$1,136,129).
+The decrease in cash balance was mainly attributed to an increase in cash used in operating activities as a result of exploration expense paid on behalf of Regberg with an outstanding balance of \$199,472 at November 30, 2018 (2017 - \$300,125), and a net cash outflow to related parties of \$5,815 (2017 - cash outflow of \$176,644).
+During the year ended November 30, 2018, the Company received \$600,000 cash and 3,333,334 common shares of Armarc with the fair value of \$358,333 from the disposal of Toodoggone property, and invested \$415,190 in the Argentina Entities (2017 - \$462,382) and \$89,664l (2017 - \$787,016) in exploration and evaluation assets.